 5 more user-driven ways to analyze your ecommerce site

 But analysis isn’t only about the tools you use; it’s also about how you use them, and why.
-In addition to the four tools we mentioned above, here are five more ways to analyze your ecommerce site with a user-driven approach.
+In addition to the four tools we mentioned above, here are five more ways to analyze your ecommerce site with a user-driven approach for any ecommerce business.
 Clicking on the links below will take you to a separate piece with specific instructions and how-tos so you can apply each technique to your website:

 Analyze your site from the customers’ perspective.